 - Type ‘OpenCart your version vulnerability’

 - You’ll see a list of all the vulnerabilities associated with your version of OC

 - Now read more on their patches and put them in place

 - Look for signs which show that your website is hacked

 - Hide Admin Panel: Often hackers write automated bots that try and brute force into your admin panel.
 It is recommended that you change the URL of the admin panel.
 The URL www.yourstore.com/admin is quite easy to guess and tells hackers that security hasn’t been taken into account.
-Ideal URL should be something which is difficult to guess.
+The ideal URL should be something that is difficult to guess.

 In addition, putting htpassword protection also goes a long way.
-It adds one more layer to the security of admin panel.
-Here’s quick way to generate htpassword using this tool.
+It adds one more layer to the security of the admin panel.
+Here’s a quick way to generate htpassword using this tool.

-- Doubt Check Payment Flow: The ‘adding to cart’ and ‘make a payment’ flow are two areas which are exploited by hackers the most.
+- Doubt Check Payment Flow: The ‘adding to cart’ and ‘make a payment’ flow are two areas that are exploited by hackers the most.
 Sometimes plug-ins modify these flows to add certain functionality.
-However due to some vulnerability in these plug-ins hackers can target your shop.
-The following types of business logic hacks are direct cause of such loopholes:
+However, due to some vulnerability in these plug-ins hackers can target your shop.
+The following types of business logic hacks are the direct cause of such loopholes:

 - Hackers buying a product without making payment

 Thanksgiving/BlackFriday and other sales are the most important time of the year for any online store owner.
 OpenCart assures that it is super convenient for you to use and can scale as you attract more visitors to your site.
-However, security is something which a business owner needs to take in his own hands.
-It is recommended to either use an OpenCart firewall or get a blackfriday security scan done with Thanksgiving just around the corner.
+However, security is something that a business owner needs to take in his own hands.
+It is recommended to either use an OpenCart firewall or get a black Friday security scan done with Thanksgiving just around the corner.